-Fry the other side of the egg until the yolk reaches your desired doneness.
+- Fry the other side of the egg until the yolk reaches your desired doneness.
 An over-easy egg may only need a minute or so of cooking on the yolk side.
-If you prefer a firmer yolk, two to three minutes on either side should suffice.
+If you prefer a firmer yolk, 2 to 3 minutes on either side should suffice.